 \section{Adapted (pseudo-)metrics and $\sigma$-compactness}

-\begin{defn} On a topological group $G$, a pseudo-metric $d$ is \textbf{adapted} if it is left-invariant, proper, and locally bounded; in other words if $d$ is left-invariant, all balls are relatively compact, and balls $\{g \in G \mid d(1,g) \le R \}$ are relatively compact \emph{neighbourhoods} of $1$ for $R$ large enough (Definition \ref{defproper2}). \end{defn}
+\begin{defn} On a topological group $G$, a pseudo-metric $d$ is \textbf{adapted} if it is left-invariant, proper, and locally bounded; it means that $d$ is left-invariant, all balls $\{g\in G \mid d(1,g) \le R\}$ are relatively compact, and are neighbourhoods of $1$ for $R$ large enough (Definition \ref{defproper2}). \end{defn}

 Note that a topological group that has an adapted metric is locally compact.
 For examples of adapted metrics, see \ref{wordmetric} and \ref{abundanceofd}. \begin{prop}[metric characterization of $\sigma$-compactness] Let $G$ be an LC-group.
 The following four properties are equivalent: \begin{enumerate}[noitemsep,label=(\roman*)] \item $G$ is $\sigma$-compact; \item there exists an adapted continuous pseudo-metric on $G$; \item there exists an adapted pseudo-metric on $G$; \item there exists an adapted metric on $G$. \end{enumerate} \end{prop}